The Best Essential Oils for Common Winter Ailments

 Let’s get right to it: Old Man Winter isn’t always such a nice guy.
-Although we sometimes enjoy that crisp, cold air and the occasional snowfall (followed by a subsequent snow day), the side effects of cooler weather usually lead to a set of symptoms that keep us from flourishing through the New Year.
+Although we might enjoy that crisp, cold air and the occasional snowfall (followed by a subsequent snow day), the side effects of cooler weather usually lead to a set of symptoms that keep us from flourishing through the New Year.

-Most resort to the medicine cabinet for a cure, but oftentimes, those pills and potions lead to more side effects that take even longer to wear off.
-And sometimes, they leave us sicker than we were to begin with.
-So what’s the alternative when nothing else seems to work?
+Most resort to the medicine cabinet for a cure, but sometimes, those pills and potions lead to more side effects that take even longer to wear off, or just plain don’t work.
+So what’s the alternative when you don’t want to rely on DayQuil and Advil PM?

 MORE: 10 Spot Treatments That Shrink Pimples Fast

 Essential oils are known for their hair and skin benefits, but we tend to overlook the fact that they also tote the same powers for our internal systems.
-According to the team at Saje Natural Wellness, the company behind some of today’s top-selling plant-derived wellness products, the wholistic and synergistic nature of oils lead the body to experience side benefits, instead of side effects.
+According to the team at Saje Natural Wellness, the company behind some of today’s top-selling plant-derived wellness products, the holistic and synergistic nature of oils lead the body to experience side benefits, instead of side effects.

-“We also recognize that anything you apply to the skin – our largest organ – gets absorbed into the bloodstream,” they say.
-“That’s why we feel passionately about relying on nature as medicine and offering 100% natural essential oil remedies that help the body and mind heal instead of putting a ‘band-aid’ on the issue.”
+“Anything you apply to the skin—our largest organ—gets absorbed into the bloodstream,” the brainiacs at Saje told us.
+“That’s why we feel passionately about relying on nature as medicine and offering 100 percent natural essential oil remedies that help the body and mind heal instead of putting a ‘band-aid’ on the issue.”

-Ahead, we break down which ones you’ll need to combat the most common ailments this time of year.
+Ahead, we break down which ones you’ll need to combat the most common ailments this season.

 The Common Cold

-Coughing, sneezing, congestion and a runny nose are all a part of the common cold, which means you’ll want a set of oils that can combat every symptom simultaneously.

-The Saje Wellness team recommends leaning on soothing ones like lavender and chamomile to calm the breath and more potent ones like peppermint, rosemary, frankincense and tea tree to combat congestion and cough.
+Coughing, sneezing, congestion, and a runny nose are all a part of the common cold, which means you’ll want a set of oils that can combat every symptom simultaneously.
+The Saje Wellness team recommends leaning on soothing ones like lavender and chamomile to calm the breath and more potent ones like peppermint, rosemary, frankincense. and tea tree to combat congestion and coughing.
 Rub any of these onto your skin the same way you would a more mainstream mentholated remedy, like Vicks VapoRub.

+Alternatively, Saje makes a Pocket Farmacy that includes five natural blends for all of these issues, if you’re just not into DIY-ing it.
+“In addition to using our topical essential oil blends, our essential oil diffuser blends bring the healing power of plants to the air you breathe.
+The whole effect also creates a rapid transit to nature within the four walls of your home,” they say.
+“By adding moisture the healing power of plants to your indoor environment, you can say hello to a refreshed air space: perfect for the transition into the colder winter months.”

 MORE: How to Layer Your Skin Care Like a K-Beauty Pro